 New facts garnered are that the show will get a Christmas Special this year and has already been renewed for another full season next year with Matt Smith returning as The Doctor.
 Filming on the special and next season kicks off in early July in Cardiff while filming on the current season wraps this Saturday.
 A post-premiere trailer was aired showing off what's to come during the rest of the season with a glimpse of the Cybermen in the clip apparently, probably relating to the final two-parter.
-A 30-second clip from the early moments of the opening episode (new Doc talking to a younger incarnation of new companion Amy Pond) has also gone online.

 A few more details of the new look, three-level "steampunk-inspired" TARDIS interior have also come to light with the central control console consisting of all sorts of wacky instruments - a typewriter, a 1980s touchphone, a 1970's digital clock, a gramophone speaker, a petrol pump, a morse code machine, hot/cold water taps, dials and pistons and a blown glass 'time rotor'.

 There's also a door leading to other rooms within the machine's interior including a library and swimming pool which Matt Smith's Doctor makes a quick reference to in the opening episode (the pool was seen in the classic series).
 Moffat explains the design to The Guardian saying "there is no such thing as modern to the Tardis... [it] rebuilds itself around the new Doctor and because the Doctor is completely mad, it builds itself around his madness."

 With the new episodes starting June 24th, a very short teaser trailer to promote them has done online at CC Insider Blog.